roALAB1/data-normalization-platform/README.md

 ✅ **Authentication**: Secure user accounts with job history
 ✅ **S3 Storage**: Scalable file storage for uploads and results

-### What's New in v3.11.0 🚀

-**Enrichment Requirements Hero Section** 🎨
-Added beautiful hero section displaying enrichment normalization requirements with gradient purple/indigo design.
-Features 6 glass-morphism cards (First Name, Last Name, Address, City, State & ZIP, Phone) with clear before → after examples using color coding.
-Users now see exactly what normalization will do before uploading their CSV.
-Ready for enrichment in AudienceLab.

 ### What's New in v3.10.0 🚀

 **Simplified Output Schema (Enrichment-Ready Format)** 🎯
-Output now simplified to only **First Name** and **Last Name** columns (no Full Name, Middle Name, or Suffix) to match enrichment tool requirements.
+Output now simplified to only **First Name** and **Last Name** columns (no Full Name, Middle Name, or Suffix) to match enrichment tool requirements (Apollo.io, ZoomInfo, Clearbit, etc.).
 System automatically derives First/Last from any name input, maintains title case conversion, and strips all 770+ credentials.
 All 124 tests passing.

 ### What's New in v3.9.1 🚀